caukub/mcgui-de/src/administration/java.md

 If the path to the Java executable file contains a space (e.g. on a Windows operating system because of the '_Program Files_' folder), you need to enclose it in quotes.
 Otherwise, an error such as `C:\Program is not recognized as an internal or external command.` will occur.

 ## Other {#java-other}
-If using the 32-bit version of Java, a maximum of 4 GB of RAM can be used.
+When using the 32-bit version of Java, a maximum of 4 GB of RAM can be used.